EPA's Final Financial Assistance Conflict of Interest Policy

 As required by Title 2 of the Code of Federal Regulations (CFR) section 200.112, EPA has established the following final policy governing disclosure of actual and potential conflicts of interest (COI Policy) by applicants for, and recipients of, federal financial assistance awards from EPA.
 This policy is intended to prevent personal and organizational conflict of interests in the award and administration of EPA financial assistance.

 2.0 Applicability, Effective Date and Relationship to other Policies

-This COI Policy, except as noted below, applies to all individuals and non-Federal entities requesting and receiving EPA financial assistance in the form of new initial awards or incremental/supplemental funding on or after October 1, 2015 and supersedes EPA’s May 22, 2015 Revised Interim COI Policy and December 26, 2014 Interim COI Policy.
+This COI Policy, except as noted below, applies to all individuals and non-Federal entities requesting and receiving EPA financial assistance in the form of new initial awards or incremental/supplemental funding on or after (date of issuance) and supersedes EPA’s May 22, 2015 Revised Interim COI Policy and December 26, 2014 Interim COI Policy, and October 1, 2015 Final Conflict of Interest Policy.
 It is distinct from and different than EPA policies governing scientific integrity and those implementing the Standards of Ethical Conduct for Employees of the Executive Branch.
 In addition, nothing in this COI Policy supersedes the conflict of interest provisions of EPA Order 5700.5A1, Policy for Competition of Assistance Agreements (02/06/2014) (EPA's Competition Policy).

 This COI Policy does not apply to:

 (a) Awards to foreign governments and international organizations covered by the International Organizations Immunity Act (e.g. the World Health Organization).

 (b) Internal transfers of funds within the recipient’s organization (e.g. between departments of a tribal government or institution of higher education).